kidofaace/reels_app/README.md

-the user can upload reels to it with having a description and a title for it and then watch it. there is also a like button fot it if the ther user likes it
+the user can upload reels to it with having a description and a title for it and then watch it. there is also a like button fot it if the ther user likes it message also pops up when the number is invalid  or otp is invalid the user stays logged in until he/she logs out

 A few resources to get you started if this is your first Flutter project: